cgraham149/resolved-resume/src/pages/index.md

     is one to three sentences but can be changed as you prefer.
 - type: servicesblock
   template: servicesblock
-  title: Highlights
+  title: My Roles
   section_id: services
   component: ServicesBlock
   subtitle: An optional subtitle of the section
   serviceslist:
-  - title: Service Title
+  - title: Project Manager
     content: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec nisl ligula, cursus id molestie vel, maximus aliquet risus.
 Vivamus in nibh fringilla, fringilla tortor at, pulvinar orci.